-The dental procedure known as dental scaling is a type of cleaning that will take place below the gum line.
+Dental scaling is a type of cleaning that will take place below the gum line.
 It is a very common type of deep cleaning for protecting tooth enamel beneath the gums and gum tissue from periodontal (gum) disease.
-Also, with healthy teeth and gums, you are much less likely to experience tooth loss and other effects of poor or insufficient oral care.
+With healthy teeth and gums, you are much less likely to experience tooth loss and other effects of poor or insufficient oral care.

 There are several types of dental scaling, which will all accomplish pretty much the same goal but to different extents.
-Types of scaling include the following:
+Types of scaling include:

 What is the Dental Scaling Procedure?